Cats and Coyotes

 This study suggests that coyotes are one reason cats tended to stay in urban landscapes, but it does not prove this is the reason.
 However, the authors note that other studies in areas without coyotes do find free-roaming cats in natural landscapes.

-Are your cats indoors-only or allowed outside, and do you have coyotes where you live?
+Are your cats indoors-only or allowed outside?
+Do you see regularly coyotes within 300 feet of where you live?

 Gehrt, Stanley D., Wilson, Evan C., Brown, Justin L., & Anchor, Chris (2013).
 Population ecology of free-roaming cats and interference competition by coyotes in urban parks PLoS ONE, 8 (9) DOI: